guoku995/SEG-GRPO/README.md

 ## Weights
 - Qwen2.5-VL and Sam2 are required, which can be automatically downloaded through the transformers library or downloaded locally from the Huggface website.
-- The trained Lora weight model can be downloaded from here. (https://huggingface.co/guoku/SEG-GRPO).
+- The trained Lora weights can be downloaded from here. (https://huggingface.co/guoku/SEG-GRPO).
 - If you encounter network problems, you can try using the mirror website. (https://hf-mirror.com/guoku/SEG-GRPO)